vyos/vyos-documentation/docs/configexamples/ha.rst

 Duplicate configuration
 -----------------------

-At this pont you now need to create the X link between all four routers.
-Use a different /30 for each link.
+At this point, you now need to create the X link between all four routers.
+Use amdifferent /30 for each link.

 Priorities
 ----------